Franchise Marketing Playbook

 Franchise Website Structure

-Creating and managing a corporate website can become a massive undertaking.
-Depending on how many franchises you have and how many pages each location requires, you could end up building and maintaining thousands of pages of content.
+Creating and managing a corporate franchise website that includes the content for franchise locations is a massive undertaking.
+Depending on how many franchises you have and how many pages each location requires, you could end up building and maintaining a site with thousands of pages of content.

-But don’t panic.
-Stick to the standards of good franchise website structure, and your digital team will have no trouble keeping all those pages updated, relevant, and organized.
+Sticking to the standards of good franchise website structure will help your digital team keep all those pages updated, relevant and organized.
+It will also help keep your franchisees from creating rogue websites.

 Website Design and Branding

 Whether franchise pages are included on the corporate website or in a subdomain, each franchise page should stick to the same design and branding standards as the corporate pages.
-This way, there is no doubt for visitors whether they are viewing one of your company’s franchise pages.
+This way, there’s no doubt for visitors whether they’re viewing one of your company’s franchise pages.

-We recommend that corporate retain ultimate control over franchise pages, while allowing franchisees some access to edit their pages.
+We recommend that corporations retain ultimate control over franchise pages, while allowing franchisees some access to edit their pages.
 Maintaining corporate control of franchise pages allows the franchisor to:

 • Track franchise page performance.